alecksandr26/unittest-c/README.md

     }
 } ENDTESTCASE
 ```
+To see all the avaiable assertions and expectations to been used follow this link: [Assertions and Expectations]()
 4. Use the ***RUN*** macro to run the tests inside the test case.
 In your ***main()*** function, call ***RUN*** and pass in ***the name of the test case*** as an argument:
 ```C
 int main(void)